callibest/callibest/README.md

-## Hello everyone, i want to tell you a little about me
+## Hello everyone, i want to tell you a little about myself

 - I am an Experienced Engineering Technician, always ready to acquire more technical knowledge and professional skills.
 Skilled in Electrical Wiring, Electrical Drawing, Industiral and Domestic maintenance and installations, Microsoft